dlaliberte/bikeshed-intro/index.md

 If you have WebIDL specifications for your API code, that is a great place to start.
 Simply copy-paste a subset of the WebIDL that corresponds to the public API into an `<xmp class="idl">` tag.
 Bikeshed docs recommend using the `<xmp>` tag rather than the `<pre>` tag so that you will not need to HTML-escape `&` and `<` characters.

 You will typically define your algorithm steps relative to an interface declared with WebIDL.
-Here is an example of an interface that will be used in the following sections.
+Here is an example of an interface that is used in the following sections.

 ```html
 <xmp class="idl">